harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    The issue is fixed now by replacing ``/`` in the package name to ``%2F``.
 Without this change, the REST API was failing to list the tags.

-- Pipeline was failing with delegate error to fetch JSON format(CDS-87440,ZD-55387)
+- Pipeline was failing with delegate error to fetch JSON format.
+(CDS-87440, ZD-55387)

    The JSON format was fetched using curl in the delegate but the same was not working in the UI.

    The issue is fixed now.

-- Harness bidirectional sync webhook feature not working(CDS-85694,ZD-54338)
+- Harness bidirectional sync webhook feature not working.
+(CDS-85694, ZD-54338)

    These events are unrelated to bidirectional GitExperience processing and will now be disregarded instead of being flagged as failures.